GabrielMoreau/uvmat-doc/help/README.md

 The CIV process involves a succession of iterative operations which can be used to improve the results.

-- civ1: the initial image correlation process which by itself already provides a velocity field.
+- `civ1`: the initial image correlation process which by itself already provides a velocity field.
-- fix1: detection of 'false' velocity vectors according to different criteria.
+- `fix1`: detection of 'false' velocity vectors according to different criteria.
-- patch1: interpolation and filtering on a regular grid, providing access to spatial derivatives of the velocity (divergence, curl, strain).
+- `patch1`: interpolation and filtering on a regular grid, providing access to spatial derivatives of the velocity (divergence, curl, strain).
-- civ2: advanced image correlation algorithm using the result of civ1 as a first approximation.
+- `civ2`: advanced image correlation algorithm using the result of `civ1` as a first approximation.
-- fix2 and patch2: similar as fix1 and patch1, but applied to the civ2 results.
+- `fix2` and `patch2`: similar as `fix1` and `patch1`, but applied to the `civ2` results.

 This series of operations is chosen by selecting the corresponding check boxes on the left of the GUI *civ_series*, which give access to the corresponding parameter input panels.
 Note that the result of each of these operations is stored in the output NetCDF file, so the process can be split in several runs.
-When an existing NetCDF velocity file has been initially opened, the GUI *civ.fig* is automaticaly configured to perform the next operation (fix1, patch1, civ2...) needed in the process.
+When an existing NetCDF velocity file has been initially opened, the GUI `civ.fig` is automaticaly configured to perform the next operation (`fix1`, `patch1`, `civ2`...) needed in the process.

-At the end of the process, it is advised to interpolate the velocity data on a regular grid in physical coordinates, using the function _merge_proj.m_, see [#a10.7Actionfunctionsofgeneraluse section 10.7].
+At the end of the process, it is advised to interpolate the velocity data on a regular grid in physical coordinates, using the function `merge_proj.m`, see [section 10.7](#107-action-functions-of-general-use).
 This function can be used to merge together the view fields from several cameras on a common grid in physical coordinates.

 ### 11.2 CIV1: